yksun/TAMP/README.md

 <a id="benchmark-logging"></a>
 ## Benchmark Logging

-TAMP writes benchmark-oriented logs to support reproducible testing and publication reporting.
+TACO writes benchmark-oriented logs to support reproducible testing and publication reporting.
 These can include:

 - `benchmark_logs/run_metadata.tsv`
 - `benchmark_logs/step_benchmark.tsv`